MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 Interestingly, SPSS allows for value labels on a subset of existing values.
 For example, a variable with values from 1 to 99 might have value labels of “NOT HOME” for 97, “DIDN’T KNOW” for 98, and “NOT APPLICABLE” for 99.
 If this variable were converted to a factor in R using the value labels as the factor labels, all of the values from 1 to 96 would be set to missing because there would be no corresponding factor level.
 Essentially all of the actual data would be thrown away.

 To avoid data loss when converting to factors, use the flag *labelsAsLevels=FALSE*.
 By default, the information from the value labels is retained even if the variables aren’t converted to factors.
 This information can be returned using **rxGetVarInfo**.
 If you don’t wish to retain the information from the value labels you can specify *labelsAsInfo=FALSE*.

-### Specify a delimiter for RxTextData data

-You cannot create or modify delimiters through **rxImport**, but for text data, you can create an **RxTextData** data source and specify the delimiter using the *delimiter* argument.
-For more information about **RxTextData**, see [Data Sources in Microsoft R](scaler-user-guide-data-source.md).

-As a simple example, RevoScaleR includes a sample text data file hyphens.txt that is not separated by commas or tabs, but by hyphens, with the following contents:

-	Name-Rank-SerialNumber
-	Smith-Sgt-02912
-	Johnson-Cpl-90210
-	Michaels-Pvt-02931
-	Brown-Pvt-11311

-By creating an **RxTextData** data source for this file, you can specify the delimiter using the *delimiter* argument:

-	readPath <- rxGetOption("sampleDataDir")
-	infile <- file.path(readPath, "hyphens.txt")
-	hyphensTxt <- RxTextData(infile, delimiter="-")
-	hyphensDF <- rxImport(hyphensTxt)
-	hyphensDF

-	      Name Rank SerialNumber
-	1    Smith  Sgt         2912
-	2  Johnson  Cpl        90210
-	3 Michaels  Pvt         2931
-	4    Brown  Pvt        11311

-In normal usage, the *delimiter* argument is a single character, such as *delimiter="\\t"* for tab-delimited data or *delimiter=","* for comma-delimited data.
-However, each column may be delimited by a different character; all the delimiters must be concatenated together into a single character string.
-For example, if you have one column delimited by a comma, a second by a plus sign, and a third by a tab, you would use the argument *delimiter=",+\\t". *

 ## Importing wide data